przemaj1990/Django-3.2-Tuturial/README.md

 # 52 - Understanding Relationships between Models via Tests - Python & Django 3.2 Tutorial Series
     - test new model

+# 53 - Custom Validation for Unit Measurements - Python & Django 3.2 Tutorial Series
+    - how to validate what unite users are enter
+    - pint - module for measurements